What do Governors do?

 We currently have vacancies in the following areas:

-Please contact the Chair of Governors via the school office if you are interested in finding out more.
+Please contact the Chairs of Governors via the school office if you are interested in finding out more.

 Governors' Attendance